 COMMUNITY ENGAGEMENT

-KAN-WIN engages in advocacy work to uplift underserved voices, educate our communities, and equip them with the tools to join us in the fight against domestic & sexual violence.
+KAN-WIN works to uplift underserved voices, educate our communities, and equip them with the tools to join us in the fight against domestic & sexual violence.

 EDUCATION + TRAINING